Vehicle Collision With Wildlife In Florida

 You May be Able to Pursue Compensation After a Collision With an Animal

 Our team at the Law Offices of Wolf & Pravato will treat you like family and help you pursue the compensation that you need.
-Our team includes personal injury lawyers and car accident lawyers who are willing to help you.
+Our team includes personal injury lawyers and car accident lawyers in Fort Lauderdale who are willing to help you.
 Call us today at (954) 633-8270 for a free consultation regarding your case.

 Reach out to us today, as the time you have to take action to pursue losses may be limited by statutes of limitations.
-A car accident lawyer can determine if any existing exemptions may allow you to file after the timeline expires.
+A Fort Myers car accident lawyer can determine if any existing exemptions may allow you to file after the timeline expires.